Home → Training and Scoring Knowledge Book → Printer Friendly Version

 2.3.
 When do I have to complete the I-9 form?

-You will receive initial instructions from Measurement Incorporated after you accept your first assignment of the scoring season.
+If you are required to complete the Form I-9 process, you will be sent a Measurement Incorporated notification via MyStaffingPro email after you accept your first work assignment of the scoring season.
+This notification will also include initial instructions to start the I-9 process.
 All other instructions for completing Form I-9 will come from the WorkBright system.

 - We ask that you complete the Form I-9 process prior to the start date of your first work assignment of the season.